 Mortality Rates (Pre-retirement, post-retirement healthy, and disabled) Updated to PUB2010 public sector mortality tables.
 For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020.
 Retirement Rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age from 75 to 80 for all.
 Withdrawal Rates Adjusted rates to better fit experience at each age and service decrement through nine years of service.

-Disability Rates No change

-Salary Scale No change

-Line of Duty Disability No change

-Discount Rate No change
+Disability Rates No change Salary Scale No change Discount Rate No change

-(3) This schedule is presented to illustrate the requirement to show information for 10 years.
-However, until a full 10-year trend is compiled, the Commission will present information for those years for which information is available.
+- (3) This schedule is presented to illustrate the requirement to show information for 10 years.
+However, until a full 10-year trend is compiled, the Commission will present information for those years for which information is available. - (4) The amounts presented have a measurement date of the previous fiscal year end.